xaprier/logger/README.md

 cd build && make -j$(nproc)
 ```

-Than our compiled library is ready for run in the directory of the makefile with the name "logger"
+Than our compiled library is ready for run in the directory of the makefile with the name "Logger_simple_app"
 You can run the sample program with this command

 ```sh